LLNL/protlib-designer/README.md

 ## Introduction

 Welcome to the `protlib-designer` repository!
 This repository contains a lightweight python library for designing diverse protein libraries by seeding linear programming with deep mutational scanning data (or any other data that can be represented as a matrix of scores per single-point mutation).
-The software takes as input the score matrix, where each row corresponds to a mutation and each column corresponds to a different source of scores, and outputs a subset of mutations that maximize the diversity of the library while Pareto-optimizing the scores from the different sources.
+The software takes as input the score matrix, where each row corresponds to a mutation and each column corresponds to a different source of scores, and outputs a subset of mutations that **Pareto-minimizes the scores from the different sources while maximizing the diversity of the library**.

 The paper [Antibody Library Design by Seeding Linear Programming with Inverse Folding and Protein Language Models](https://www.biorxiv.org/content/10.1101/2024.11.03.621763v1) uses this software to design diverse antibody libraries by seeding linear programming with scores computed by Protein Language Models (PLMs) and Inverse Folding models.